 Admission to the Programme

-- Admission to the programme shall be subject to the approval of the Faculty of Dentistry.
+- Admission to the programme shall be determined by the Dental Technology Admissions Committee.

-Applicants who have fulfilled the requirements as described in 1(b) may also be considered in one or both of the following sub-categories:
+Applicants in any category (see regulation 1(c)) who have fulfilled the requirements as described in 1(e), (f), (g), (h) or (i) may also be considered in one or both of the following sub-categories:

 - Indigenous Pacific (see note)